Involutive Brauer groups and Poincar\'e rings: Introduction

 We do not introduce the category of Poincaré rings for generality's sake alone -- we expect that the invariants constructed in Theorem \ref{thm: omnibus theorem for intro} will be useful in the study of the arithmetic of $ \EE_\infty $-ring spectra and of categories of twisted spectra \cite{MR4743054}.
-One application of the existence of the theories we have constructed is an extension of the work of Albert, Saltman, and Parimala-Srinivas in \cites[\S9 Theorem 19]{MR123587}[Theorem 3.1(a)]{MR495234}[Theorem 1]{Parimala_Srinivas}.
-These results concern the question of using cohomological invariants to classify when an Azumaya algebra $A$ is Morita equivalent to an Azumaya algebra $B$ which admits a $\lambda$-involution. \begin{theorem}[Theorem~\ref{thm: Satlman theorem in text}] Let $R$ be a Poincar{\'e} ring such that $R^{\phi C_2}\simeq 0$.
+One application of the existence of the theories we have constructed is an extension of the work of Albert, Saltman, and Parimala--Srinivas in \cites[\S9 Theorem 19]{MR123587}[Theorem 3.1(a)]{MR495234}[Theorem 1]{Parimala_Srinivas}.
+These results concern the question of using cohomological invariants to classify when an Azumaya algebra $A$ is Morita equivalent to an Azumaya algebra $B$ which admits a $\lambda$-involution. \begin{theorem}[Theorem~\ref{thm: Saltman theorem in text}] Let $R$ be a Poincar{\'e} ring such that $R^{\phi C_2}\simeq 0$.
 Let $A$ be a generalized Azumaya algebra over $R^e$.
-Then \begin{enumerate}[label=(\arabic*)] \item if the $C_2$-action on $R$ is trivial, then $A$ is Morita equivalent to a generalized Azumaya algebra admitting an Azumaya algebra with genuine involution enhancement if and only if $2[A]=0$ in $\mathrm{Br}(R^e)$, and \item if the $C_2$-action on $R$ is faithful Galois, then $A$ is Morita equivalent to a generalized Azumaya algebra admitting an Azumaya with genuine $\lambda$-involution enhancement if and only if $[(A\otimes_R \lambda^*A)^{\mathrm{h}C_2}]=0$ in $\mathrm{Br}(R^{\mathrm{h}C_2})$. \end{enumerate} \end{theorem} The following computations are consequences of fiber sequence identified in this work (e.g. Theorem \ref{thm: omnibus theorem for intro}\ref{omnibus_thmitem:fiber_of_pnbr_to_br}, Theorem \ref{thm: extended fiber sequence of pnbr to br}). \begin{examples} \begin{enumerate}[label=(\arabic*)] \item (Example~\ref{ex: Atiyah real K-theory}) Let $\mathrm{K}\mathbb{R}$ denote Atiyah’s real $K$-theory spectrum, which classifies complex vector bundles together with their almost complex structures.
+Then \begin{enumerate}[label=(\arabic*)] \item if the $C_2$-action on $R$ is trivial, then $A$ is Morita equivalent to one admitting an Azumaya algebra with genuine involution structure if and only if $2[A]=0$ in $\mathrm{Br}(R^e)$, and \item if the $C_2$-action on $R$ is faithful Galois, then $A$ is Morita equivalent to one admitting an Azumaya with genuine $\lambda$-involution enhancement if and only if $[(A\otimes_R \lambda^*A)^{\mathrm{h}C_2}]=0$ in $\mathrm{Br}(R^{\mathrm{h}C_2})$. \end{enumerate} \end{theorem} The following computations are consequences of fiber sequences identified in this work (e.g. Theorem \ref{thm: omnibus theorem for intro}\ref{omnibus_thmitem:fiber_of_pnbr_to_br}, Theorem \ref{thm: extended fiber sequence of pnbr to br}). \begin{examples} \begin{enumerate}[label=(\arabic*)] \item (Example~\ref{ex: Atiyah real K-theory}) Let $\mathrm{K}\mathbb{R}$ denote Atiyah’s real $K$-theory spectrum, which classifies complex vector bundles together with their almost complex structures.
 This naturally lifts to a Poincar\'e ring spectrum with

 and there exists an injective map \( \mathbb{Z}/8\mathbb{Z} \hookrightarrow \mathrm{Br}^\mathrm{p}(\mathrm{K}\mathbb{R}) \) which is an isomorphism if $\mathrm{Br}(\mathrm{KU}) \cong 0$. \item (Corollary~\ref{cor:pn_pic_of_the_unit}, Example~\ref{ex: pnbr of sphere}) Let $\mathbb{S}$ be the sphere spectrum with trivial $C_2$-action, and let $\mathbb{S}^u$ denote the initial Poincar\'e ring spectrum lifting $\mathbb{S}$.
 Then